ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 # Ordering KMIP for VMware instances
 {: #kmip_standalone_ordering}

-You can order a KMIP™ for VMware® instance without associating it to any VMware vCenter Server® instance for flexible management of the service and instances.
+You can order a KMIP™ for VMware® instance without associating it to any {{site.data.keyword.vcf-auto}} instance for flexible management of the service and instances.

 ## Before you begin
 {: #kmip_standalone_ordering-req}